Guide to the Frederick A. Milan papers

-Language of materials: Collection materials are in English, Lappish, and some Alaska Native languages.
+Language of materials: Collection materials are in English, Sami, Swedish, and Inupiat.

 Collection summary: Papers of an anthropologist, linguist, and human physiologist who worked in Alaska and other Arctic regions.

-This collection contains papers relating to Frederick A. Milan’s work as an archaeologist, anthropologist, linguist, and human physiology, mostly in Alaska and other Arctic regions, dating from circa 1942-1995.
+This collection contains papers relating to Frederick A. Milan’s work as an archaeologist, anthropologist, linguist, and human physiologist, mostly in Alaska and other Arctic regions.
 These papers include study data and photographs, maps, notes, field notebooks, grants and proposals, Alaska Native genealogies, word lists, audiotapes, and moving image film.

-Arrangement: The materials in this collection are organized in the original order in which they arrived at the Archives.
-Some materials in Boxes 1 and 2 have been re-foldered.
+Arrangement: The materials in this collection are arranged in the order in which they arrived at the Archives.

-Access restrictions: Because the collection contains potentially culturally and personally sensitive information, prior to access all researchers must sign an archives-provided forming agreeing to abide by the American Anthropological Association’s Code of Ethics in using this collection http://ethics.americananthro.org/category/statement/.
-Please contact an archivist for further information.
+Access restrictions: Materials in the collection may be subject to privacy restrictions.
+Folders with known restricted materials are indicated in the container list below.
+Other folders that are not marked restricted may still contain sensitive materials.
+Requests to use the material must be made in advance of a research visit.
+Because the collection contains potentially culturally and personally sensitive information, prior to access all researchers must sign an archives-provided forming agreeing to abide by the American Anthropological Association’s Code of Ethics in using this collection.

 Preferred citation: Frederick A. Milan papers, Archives and Special Collections, Consortium Library, University of Alaska Anchorage.